nathan-r-a-schultz/mywebsite/README.md

-# nathanschultz.net
+# nathanschultz.com

-This is just a site for me to put whatever I want on it.
-That's all.
+This is my website where I will eventually host information on my projects, my work experience, and information about myself.
+Still very much a work in progress.